DevyusCode/PeyrSharp/Documentation/core/converters/distances.md

 # Distances
 This page is about the `Distances` class available in [`PeyrSharp.Core.Converters`](/core/converters.md).
-You can find here all of its methods and properties.
+You can find here all of its methods.

 ::: info
 This class is `static`.